Gorilla Population Rise In The Virunga Massif

 Gorilla Trekking in Bwindi Vs Mgahinga Gorilla National Park

-Gorilla trekking in Uganda takes place in two national parks, Bwindi impenetrable Forest and Mgahinga gorilla national parks.
-And the other destinations that allow travelers to trek gorillas are Volcanoes National Park in Rwanda and Virunga national park in the Democratic Republic of Congo.
+Gorilla trekking in Uganda takes place in two national parks, Bwindi Impenetrable Forest and Mgahinga Gorilla National Parks.
+The other destinations where travelers can trek mountain gorillas are Volcanoes National Park in Rwanda and Virunga National Park in the Democratic Republic of Congo.
 Therefore it is better to know which park you’re going to trek from before you book a gorilla tour in Uganda.

-Mgahinga gorilla national park is found in the extreme corner of Uganda in the south western direction in Kisoro districts.
-The park is one of the three parks found in the Virunga ranges which join the three countries; Uganda, Rwanda and the Democratic Republic of Congo.
-Mgahinga gorilla national park has very few mountain gorilla groups compared to Bwindi impenetrable forest.
-Mgahinga gives travelers limited options of gorilla families to trek hence putting it on a disadvantage when it comes to gorilla trekking experience.
+Mgahinga Gorilla National Park is found in the extreme corner of Uganda in the southwestern direction in Kisoro districts.
+The park is one of the three parks found in the Virunga ranges which join the three countries; Uganda, Rwanda, and the Democratic Republic of Congo.
+Mgahinga Gorilla National Park has very few mountain gorilla groups compared to Bwindi’s.
+Mgahinga gives travelers limited options for gorilla families to trek hence putting it at a disadvantage when it comes to the gorilla trekking experience.

 Bwindi accommodates over 12 habituated gorilla groups while Mgahinga only protects one gorilla group.
-Therefore, travelers that visit Mgahinga national park only get a chance to trek the Nyakagezi family since it is the only gorilla group habituated in this park.
+Therefore, travelers who visit Mgahinga National Park only get a chance to trek with the Nyakagezi family since it is the only gorilla group habituated in this park.

-But travelers that visit Bwindi impenetrable forest find multiple options to choose from.
-The park has 4 sectors (Buhoma, Rushaga, Nkuringo, and Ruhija) and each sector protects more than 2 habituated gorilla families totaling to 14.
+However, travelers who visit Bwindi Impenetrable Forest find multiple options to choose from.
+The park so far has 4 sectors (Buhoma, Rushaga, Nkuringo, and Ruhija) and each sector protects more than 2 habituated gorilla families totaling 14.

-Another advantage for Bwindi impenetrable National park, it is the only place in the world where mountain gorillas stay with the chimpanzees making it so adventurous to trek gorillas here.
+Another advantage of Bwindi Impenetrable National Park, it is the only place in the world where mountain gorillas stay with the chimpanzees making it so adventurous to trek gorillas here.

 This park is also wealthy in terms of birds and some of the bird species found in Bwindi are endemic making it a better alternative than Mgahinga for bird lovers.

-When it comes to accommodation, Bwindi impenetrable forest has a variety of accommodation options on all sides of the park and they range from Budget, mid-range, and luxury.
-Mgahinga gorilla national park however has limited accommodation options.
+When it comes to accommodation, Bwindi Forest has a variety of accommodation options on all sides of the park and they range from Budget, mid-range, to luxury.
+Mgahinga Gorilla National Park however has limited accommodation options.

 Both parks are accessed by road and air transport.
 Travelers can travel to Mgahinga either by road or air.
 Fly Uganda and Aerolink have flights to Kisoro airstrip.
 If the travelers are to use air transport, they spend only an hour from Entebbe / Kajjansi, then use the road transport from the airstrip to their accommodation facility.

-Kisoro airstrip serves both parks, Mgahinga as well as the southern part of Bwindi impenetrable forest and the northern and eastern parts of Bwindi are served by Kihihi airstrip in Kanungu district.
+Kisoro airstrip serves both parks, Mgahinga as well as the southern part of Bwindi Forest, and the northern and eastern parts of Bwindi are served by Kihihi airstrip in Kanungu district.

 By road, the parks can be accessed via one route from Kampala and it takes 12 hours to drive to both parks.
 But the journey rewards travelers with beautiful scenery.

-Other national parks are close to the northern side of Bwindi impenetrable forest making it easy to combine gorilla trekking and other activities like wildlife tours, chimpanzee trekking hence giving travelers a chance to have varied experiences.
+Other national parks are close to the northern side of Bwindi Forest making it easy to combine gorilla trekking and other activities like wildlife tours, and chimpanzee trekking hence giving travelers a chance to have varied experiences.

-The journey from Queen Elizabeth national park to the north of Bwindi is a 2-hour drive.
-Travelers can connect these 2 parks for a game drive in search of the climbing lions in the Ishasha sector or a boat trip on the Kazinga channel that has the highest concentration of hippos in the world.
-It is also possible to combine chimpanzee tracking in Kyambura gorge or Kalinzu forest in the outskirts of Queen Elizabeth national park with a gorilla tour in Bwindi.
+The journey from Queen Elizabeth National Park to the north of Bwindi is a 2-hour drive.
+Travelers can connect these 2 parks for a game drive in search of the climbing lions in the Ishasha sector or a boat trip on the Kazinga channel which has the highest concentration of hippos in the world.
+It is also possible to combine chimpanzee tracking in Kyambura Gorge or Kalinzu forest on the outskirts of Queen Elizabeth National Park with a gorilla tour in Bwindi.

 Even though both national parks have mountain gorillas, they all have different and unique experiences to offer to every visitor on a Uganda safari.
 If it is possible, make it a must to visit both parks and enjoy Uganda’s untouched wilderness.